What is CVD?

 The most common cause of CVD is the gradual clogging of blood vessels by fatty or fibrous material.
 Fatty material gradually builds up on the blood vessel walls, narrowing the arteries.
-This eventually prevents vital oxygen from reaching the cells.
-As the deposits build up the arteries become less elastic.
+This eventually impedes vital oxygen from reaching the cells.
+As the deposits build up, the arteries become less elastic.
 This condition is often referred to as hardening of the arteries – ‘atherosclerosis’.
 Any artery in the body can be affected.
-However, the arteries to the heart, brain or kidneys, or those to the eyes and legs are most commonly affected.
+However, the arteries to the heart, brain, or kidneys, or those to the eyes and legs are most commonly affected.

 CVD is the number one killer in Australia.
 Every 10 minutes someone dies as a result of cardiovascular disease.